oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ##### Secure Token Storage

 When handling tokens directly, the application can choose different storage mechanisms to handle access tokens and refresh tokens.
 Universally accessible storage areas, such as *Local Storage*, are easier to access from malicious JavaScript than highly isolated storage areas, such as a *Web Worker*.
-Section {{token_storage}} discusses different storage mechanisms with their trade-off in more detail.
+Section {{token-storage}} discusses different storage mechanisms with their trade-off in more detail.

 A practical implementation pattern can use a Web Worker to isolate the refresh token, and provide the application with the access token making requests to resource servers.